Johnxinlei/PHBS_MLF_Project/README.md

 ## 2.Data description and processing:

 The data is related with direct marketing campaigns of a Portuguese banking institution.
-It contains 41188 observations along with 21 features about information of clients as shown below:
+It contains 41188 observations along with 20 features and 1 output variable shown below:
 ![](./data.png)

 Steps for data processing